SkylineCommunications/dataminer-docs-connectors/connector/doc/GatesAir_Intraplex_Ascent.md

 # GatesAir Intraplex Ascent

 The GatesAir Intraplex Ascent is a sophisticated broadcast solution designed to provide reliable, scalable, and secure audio over IP (AoIP) transport.
 It enables broadcasters to manage multiple audio streams efficiently and ensures high-quality, low-latency transmission.
 The system supports various audio codecs and network redundancy features, making it ideal for mission-critical broadcasting applications.
-Ascent is known for its robust performance, ease of use, and advanced network management capabilities, catering to the needs of modern broadcast operations.

 ## About